man in black jacket singing on stage

 purple flower field near brown concrete building during daytime

-• Here, you will spend time exploring yourself and your identity as well as the dynamics of human behaviour.
+• Here, you will spend time exploring yourself and your identity as well as the dynamics of human behavior.

 • Your second year will include study of full productions, both classical and modern.